Domestic Workers Bill of Rights

 - Virginia

 The provisions of each law vary by state.
-In general, domestic workers' rights protections extend many existing labor law benefits to include specifically domestic workers.
+Generally, domestic workers' rights protections extend many existing labor law benefits, specifically for domestic workers.
 Examples of domestic worker bill of rights provisions include:

 - Minimum wage requirement